Updated: September 2, 2020

 The bad news is that damage has been inflicted on both plants in pots and in the ground.

 Voles are my first guess at what’s causing the damage.
 My yard has lots of them.
 But it could also be mice or insects.
 I’m not 100% sure.

 UNH Extension Educator Alice Mullen responded to the request and said it is either voles or cutworms.— Suburban Hobby Farmer

-Voles would have been my first guess at what was causing my potato problems.
-But it could also be mice, insects or some kind of disease.
-I’m not sure.
 Another point of evidence is that today I just found a beet plant that also had been chewed off just below dirt level.
-The small beet root had bite marks in it and had cleanly been separated from the rest of the root.
+The small beet root had bite marks on it and the leaves have been separated from the root.